karolina-j/karolina-j.github.io/_posts/2025-03-18-welcome-to-jekyll.markdown

 #### Japan: Wealth-Driven Consistency

 In Japan’s case, decades of rising and stable national wealth helped build a strong foundation for Olympic achievement.
-As Japan’s GDP per capita rose in the 1980s and stabilized in the 2000s, its medal counts followed a similar upward trend, particularly in the Summer Games [Fig. 8].
+As Japan’s GDP per capita rose in the 1980s and stabilized in the 2000s, its medal counts followed a similar upward trend, particularly in the Summer Games, as it is illustrated in Figure 8.
 This sustained economic prosperity enabled large-scale investment in sports infrastructure, youth development, and coaching systems.

 Japan’s strength is especially visible in sports like judo, gymnastics, and swimming — events where the country has established deep competitive traditions and continues to nurture elite talent through well-funded public programs.